- Explain division of labor and specialization

 Why the Division of Labor Increases Production

 When the tasks involved with producing a good or service are divided and subdivided, workers and businesses can produce a greater quantity of those goods or services.
-In his study of pin factories, Smith observed that one worker alone might make twenty pins in a day, but that a small business of ten workers (some of whom would need to do two or three of the eighteen tasks involved in pin making), could make forty-eight thousand pins in a day.
+In his study of pin factories, Smith observed that one worker alone might make twenty pins in a day, but that a small business of ten workers (some of whom would need to do two or three of the eighteen tasks involved in pin making), could make 48,000 pins in a day.
 How can a group of workers, each specializing in certain tasks, produce so much more than the same number of workers who try to produce the entire good or service by themselves?
 Smith offered three reasons.

 First, specialization in a particular small job allows workers to focus on the parts of the production process in which they have an advantage.
 People have different skills, talents, and interests, so they will be better at some jobs than at others.
 The particular advantages may be based on educational choices, which are shaped, in turn, by interests and talents.
 Only those with medical training qualify to become doctors, for instance.
 For some goods, specialization will be affected by geography—it’s easier to be a wheat farmer in North Dakota than in Florida, but easier to run a tourist hotel in Florida than in North Dakota.
-If you live in or near a big city, it’s easier to attract enough customers to operate a successful dry-cleaning business or movie theater than if you live in a sparsely populated rural area.
-Whatever the reason, if people specialize in the production of what they do best, they will be more productive than if they produce a combination of things, some of which they are good at and some of which they are not.
+If you live in or near a big city, then it’s easier to attract enough customers to operate a successful dry-cleaning business or movie theater than if you live in a sparsely populated rural area.
+Whatever the reason, if people specialize in the production of what they do best, then they will be more productive than if they produce a combination of things, some of which they are good at and some of which they are not.

 Second, workers who specialize in certain tasks often learn to produce more quickly and with higher quality.
 This pattern holds true for many workers, including assembly-line laborers who build cars, stylists who cut hair, and doctors who perform heart surgery.
 In fact, specialized workers often know their jobs well enough to suggest innovative ways to do their work faster and better.
 A similar pattern often operates within businesses.
 In many cases, a business that focuses on one or a few products is more successful than firms that try to make a wide range of products.